Oil and Natural Gas Corporation

 The Oil and Natural Gas Corporation Limited (ONGC) is an Indian central public sector undertaking which is the largest government-owned oil and gas explorer and producer in the country.
-It accounts for around 70 percent of India's domestic production of crude oil and around 84 percent of natural gas.
+It accounts for around 70 per cent of India's domestic production of crude oil and around 84 per cent of natural gas.
 Headquartered in Delhi, ONGC is under the ownership of the Government of India and administration of Ministry of Petroleum and Natural Gas.
-It was founded on 14 August 1956 by the Government of India.
+It was founded on 14 August 1956 by the Government of India under Prime Minister Jawaharlal Nehru.
 In November 2010, the Government of India conferred the Maharatna status to ONGC.

-In a survey by the Government of India for fiscal year 2019–20, it was ranked as the largest profit making Central Public Sector Undertaking (PSU) in India.
+In a survey by the Government of India for fiscal year 2019–20, it was ranked as the largest profit making central public sector undertaking (PSU) in India.
 It is ranked 5th among the Top 250 Global Energy Companies by Platts.

 ONGC is vertically integrated across the entire oil and gas industry.
 It is involved in exploring for and exploiting hydrocarbons in 26 sedimentary basins of India, owns and operates over 11,000 kilometers of pipelines in the country and operates a total of around 230 drilling and workover rigs.
 Its international subsidiary ONGC Videsh currently has projects in 15 countries.
-ONGC has discovered 7 out of the 8 producing Indian Basins, adding over 7.15 billion tonnes of In-place Oil & Gas volume of hydrocarbons in Indian basins.
-Against a global decline of production from matured fields, ONGC has maintained production from its brownfields like Mumbai High, with the help of aggressive investments in various IOR (Improved Oil Recovery) and EOR (Enhanced Oil Recovery) schemes.
+ONGC has discovered seven out of the eight producing Indian basins, adding over 7.15 billion tonnes of In-place Oil & Gas volume of hydrocarbons in Indian basins.
+Against a global decline of production from matured fields, ONGC has maintained production from its brownfields like Mumbai High, with the help of aggressive investments in various IOR (improved oil recovery) and EOR (Enhanced Oil Recovery) schemes.
 ONGC has many matured fields with a current recovery factor of 25–33%.
 Its Reserve Replacement Ratio for between 2005 and 2013, has been more than one.

-During FY 2012–13, ONGC had to share the highest ever under-recovery of ₹ 89765.78 billion (an increase of ₹ 17889.89 million over the previous financial year) towards the under-recoveries of Oil Marketing Companies (IOC, BPCL and HPCL).
+During FY 2012–13, ONGC had to share the highest ever under-recovery of ₹89.77 trillion (an increase of ₹17.89 billion over the previous financial year) towards the under-recoveries of Oil Marketing Companies (IOC, BPCL and HPCL).

 On 1 November 2017, the Union Cabinet approved ONGC for acquiring a majority 51.11% stake in Hindustan Petroleum Corporation Limited (HPCL).
 On 30 January 2018, ONGC completed the acquisition of 51.11% stake in HPCL.